Vampire lifestyle

-The vampire lifestyle, vampire subculture, or vampire community (sometimes spelt as "vampyre") is an alternative lifestyle and subculture based around the mythology of and popular culture based on vampires.
-Those within the subculture commonly identify with or as vampires, with participants typically taking heavy inspiration from media and pop culture based on vampiric folklore and legend, such as the gothic soap opera Dark Shadows, the tabletop role-playing game Vampire: The Masquerade, and the book series The Vampire Chronicles by author Anne Rice.
-Practices within the vampire community range from blood-drinking from willing donors to organising groups known as 'houses' and 'courts' of self-identified vampires.
+The vampire lifestyle, also known as the vampire subculture or vampire community (sometimes spelled "vampyre"), is an alternative lifestyle and subculture inspired by the mythology and popular culture surrounding vampires.
+Participants often identify with or as vampires, drawing inspiration from various media, including gothic literature, films, and role-playing games.
+The subculture encompasses a range of practices, from incorporating vampire aesthetics into daily life to engaging in rituals involving blood consumption or energy work.

 The vampire subculture largely stemmed from the goth subculture, but also incorporates some elements of the sadomasochism subculture.
 The Internet provides a prevalent forum of communication for the subculture, along with other media such as glossy magazines devoted to the topic.

 Participants within the subculture range from those who dress as vampires but understand themselves to be human, to those who assert a need to consume either blood or 'human energy'.
-Both types of vampires may assert that the consumption of blood or energy (sometimes referred to as auric or pranic energy) is necessary for spiritual or physical nourishment.

 Though the vampire subculture has considerable overlap with gothic subculture, the vampire community also has overlap with both therian and otherkin communities, and are considered by some to be a part of both, despite the difference in cultural and historical development.

+Characteristics of the scene

+Vampire lifestylers might dress up in 'vampire' clothing, indulge in habits like sleeping in a coffin, and/or primarily participate in RPGs such as Vampire: The Masquerade."

 Types of vampire lifestylers

-There are several types of vampire lifestylers: